 Examine the soles thoroughly.

 The soles of your new pair of shoes should not be thin, very flat, slippery, nor easy to bend or twist.
 According to Piedmont Healthcare, the right soles should be difficult to manipulate and should have an adequate arch system.
 Likewise, the insoles of your shoes should also be supportive and comfortable.
+If you have a special condition, you need even more support.
+Consider shoe inserts for heel spur or any other condition affecting your feet.

 Walk on both soft and hard surfaces with the pair of shoes.